pmrmoura/MeetingRoomManagement/README.md

 # Observations
 - Implemented a Github Action named CI to run all the test after each commit pushed to any branch
+- Used postgres database constraints to not allow meetings being created with date overlap
+- Update readme